With Nelson’s Column and the spire of St-Martin- in-the-Fields nearby, this sphere provides a startling spectacle on the London skyline.

-In 2004 a £41 million restoration programme was under way, which included the overhaul of the unique globe sculpture.
+In 2004, a £41 million restoration programme was under way, which included the overhaul of the unique globe sculpture.
 Originally intended as a rotating sphere, it had remained static for most of the theatre’s life, with illumination to give the effect of movement.
-Smith of Derby’s brief was to re-engineer the whole feature, and include power transmission to enable the lettering to be light up.
+Smith of Derby’s brief was to re-engineer the whole feature and include power transmission to enable the lettering to be lit up.